scc-digitalhub/dremio-oss/README.md

 ## Configuring Dremio for Authentication with OAuth2.0

-In order to authenticate on Dremio via OAuth2.0, the `services.coordinator.web.auth` property inside the configuration file `common/src/main/resources/dremio-reference.conf` must be updated with the following information:
+In order to authenticate on Dremio via OAuth2.0, the `services.coordinator.web.auth` property inside the configuration file `dremio.conf` (more info [here](https://docs.dremio.com/advanced-administration/dremio-conf/)) must be updated with the following information:

 * authorization URL: the authorization endpoint on your authorization server
 * token URL: the token endpoint on your authorization server